Ankow99/ankows-cloud-inits/README.md

 To use these launchers, your host machine must meet the following requirements:

 1. OS: Linux (Ubuntu recommended)
+2. Resources: Not all labs require high amounts of RAM & CPU, but they were made for a 64 GB and 22 CPU workstation.
-2. LXD: Installed and initialized using the provided preseed
+3. LXD: Installed and initialized using the provided preseed
-3. Dependencies:
+4. Dependencies:
     * `jq` (Required for parsing JSON output in the launch scripts)

 ```bash